 Freshman admission decisions are based on the following: High school academic record demonstrating cumulative GPA of 2.75 or higher at the completion of the junior year of high school.

+or higher at the completion of the junior year of high school.
 Students with a cumulative high school GPA of 2.0 or higher but less than 2.75 are waitlisted and must submit an ACT or SAT score for review scores are considering on a sliding scale compared to the student's overall GPA.
 Carson-Newman University does not require the essay for standardized tests.